Aidoku/Website/content/help/guides/getting-started.md

 ### TestFlight Installation

 1. Join the Aidoku [Discord](https://discord.com/invite/9U8cC5Zk3s) server
-2. In the **#rules** channel, click the button labeled "**Send me Instructions**"
+2. In the **#rules** channel, click the button at the bottom labeled "**Sign Up**"
-3. Respond to the DM from the Aidoku bot by using the **/invite** command and providing your email
+3. Provide your email in the popup
 4. Check your email for an email inviting you to the beta, and press "**View in Testflight**"
 5. Download TestFlight from the App Store
 6. Install Aidoku from TestFlight after accepting the invitation

 ### Manual Installation

 Compiled ipa files can be optained from the GitHub [releases](https://github.com/Aidoku/Aidoku/releases) page.
-If you're jailbroken, have AltStore already set up, or have another method of installation, this is probably the simplest option.
+If you're jailbroken, have AltStore already set up, or have another method of installation, this may be the simplest option, but also requires you to sideload a new ipa after every app update.

 ### Troubleshooting

 Issues installing Aidoku?
-Ask for support in the [Discord](https://discord.com/invite/9U8cC5Zk3s) server.
+Ask for support in the [Discord](https://discord.com/invite/9U8cC5Zk3s) server in the **#support** channel.

 ---